 The Playhouse also has a long tradition of bringing theatre into young lives.
 Today, more than 50,000 young people typically participate in a Playhouse program each year.
 In 1968, the Playhouse became one of the first theatres to offer discounted student matinees to area schools.

-The Playhouse hosts several young actors each year for a season-long internship that offers a variety of acting experiences while providing a critical transition between educational theatre and a new career in the professional ranks.A National Spotlight
+The Playhouse hosts seven to eight young actors each year for a season-long internship that offers a variety of acting experiences while providing a critical transition between educational theatre and a new career in the professional ranks.A National Spotlight

 Motivated by expanding programming and record attendance, the Playhouse launched a $7.5 million capital campaign in 1994 to modernize and expand both public and backstage spaces.
 It raised more than $8.4 million, making possible the most extensive renovation of the Playhouse since the building of the Marx Theatre.